realpython/python-guide/docs/writing/structure.rst

 Decorators
 ----------

-Python language provides a simple yet powerful syntax called 'decorators'.
+The Python language provides a simple yet powerful syntax called 'decorators'.
 A decorator is a function or a class that wraps (or decorate) a function or a method.
 The 'decorated' function or method will replace the original 'undecorated' function or method.
-Because function are first-class objects in Python it can be done 'manually' but using the @decorator syntax is clearer and thus prefered.
+Because functions are first-class objects in Python it can be done 'manually' but using the @decorator syntax is clearer and thus preferred.

 .. code-block:: Python